alexjosesilva/docker-api-python-mysql/README.md

-# docker api in python with mysql bank data
+# docker api in python with mysql database
 An example of  an simple web app based on Flask and MySQL and making it run with Docker and docker-compose.

 ### run docker terminal